altunidev/AntiFOMO-for-Discord/README.md

 In doing so, I started messing with custom themes, and I got the itch to remove annoyances that've been bugging me for a while, and I started on a bit of custom CSS.

 I built this to be as minimal as possible, only removing annoyances and features that nobody seems to use regularly (but still populate screen space).
-This does not aim to re-proportion or shuffle around elements, but simply act as just... an ad blocker, really.
+This does not aim to re-proportion or shuffle around elements.
+I aim to maintain full compatibility with the most modern Discord client, such that it also maintains compatibility with customised CSS themes, should anyone wish to use these.
+In essence, this is simply meant to act as an ad-blocker and declutter-er.

 I built the "Autoupdate" feature (by importing the main CSS file) because I use, on any given day, between one and four different PC's, all with Discord logged in (not including mobile devices).
 Having to replace the CSS file on every PC any time I find a new HTML element to block will get annoying after... well... even just one change.
 So instead, I'd have the CSS pull the latest from this repo automatically.